berenslab/MorphoPy/README.md

 You can install them with this command:

-	apt-get install python3 python3-pip git libgeos-dev libgraphviz-dev
+	apt-get install git python3 python3-pip libgeos-dev libgraphviz-dev

 RedHat/CentOS/Fedora packages:

- - python 3.6
+ - git
- - pip 3.6
+ - python >3.6
- - python 3.6 development
+ - python development >3.6
  - gcc-c++ compiler
  - graphviz development
  - geometry library development

-You can install them with this command:
+You can install them with this command (perhaps python version differs):

-	yum install git gcc-c++ python36 python36-pip python36-devel geos-devel graphviz-devel
+	yum install git gcc-c++ python36 python36-devel geos-devel graphviz-devel

 That's it.
 All requirements are met and you can continue with the Morphopy installation.
 See below.
 ### Windows:

  - git: you can find it [here](https://git-scm.com/download/win)
  - python >3.5 (x64): download from [here](https://www.python.org/downloads/windows/)
- - pip >18 : be sure you selected to install it with the base package
+ - pip >18 : be sure you selected to install it with the base python package
  - Microsoft Build Tools >14.0 you can download them [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
  - graphviz (x64) [download here](https://github.com/mahkoCosmo/GraphViz_x64/)
  - pygraphviz (x64) [from here](https://github.com/pygraphviz/pygraphviz)